-Trump has been a consistent and outspoken critic of the ALICE technique — which includes training teachers and students to throw objects at a shooter and also to asses whether or not they should evacuate on their own — claiming that its approach is not proven by research and may in fact put children in harm’s way.
+School safety expert Trump has been a consistent and outspoken critic of the ALICE technique — which includes training teachers and students to throw objects at a shooter and assess whether they should evacuate on their own — claiming that its approach is not proved by research and may in fact put children in harm’s way.
 As an alternative, he suggests “diversifying” lockdown drills by practicing them at various times — in the morning, during a class change, and at lunchtime, for example — or maybe while blocking an exit during a fire drill and testing kids that way.
 “It pushes the envelope without going over the top,” he says.

 A 2013 federal report, created in response to Sandy Hook, suggested that school staffers consider disrupting a shooter through aggressive force.
 Though it did not advocate students getting involved, some school safety experts criticized the report, cautioning that such an approach could be too risky.

 Whatever approach a school uses, a key element is knowing how to strike a balance between preparing children and traumatizing them for life.
 That’s something the National Association of School Psychologists (NASP) took into careful consideration before releasing its “Best Practices Considerations for Schools in Active Shooter and Other Armed Assailant Drills” document in 2014 (and updating it in 2017).